Robust Principal Component Analysis: A Median of Means Approach: Experimental Results

 \section{Experimental Results}

-In this section, we demonstrate the efficacy of MoMPCA on synthetic and real datasets.
-We apply MoMPCA to perform different tasks including low-rank matrix reconstruction in the presence of outliers, background modeling for video data and anomaly detection for real data benchmarks.
-All the codes are available at \url{https://github.com/DebolinaPaul/MoMPCA}.
+In this section, we demonstrate the efficacy of MoMPCA on synthetic and natural datasets.
+We apply MoMPCA to perform different tasks, including low-rank matrix reconstruction in the presence of outliers, background modeling for video data, and anomaly detection for real data benchmarks.
+The codes and machine specifications are given at \url{https://github.com/SaptarshiC98/MOMPCA}.